dalihub/dali-toolkit/docs/content/programming-guide/fundamentals.md

 ![ ](actor-position.png)

-The default is (X = 0, Y = 0), so an actor placed directly without modifying the parent origin, anchor point or position would appear centred around the top left corner of its parent.
+The default is (X = 0, Y = 0), so an actor placed directly without modifying the parent origin, pivot or position would appear centred around the top left corner of its parent.

 An actor added directly to the stage with position (X = stageWidth*0.5, Y = stageHeight*0.5), would appear in the center of the screen.
 Likewise an actor with position (X = actorWidth*0.5, Y = actorWidth*0.5), would appear at the top-left of the screen.
-However, basic positioning like that is normally done via changing the parent origin and/or anchor point instead - use ParentOrigin::CENTER and AnchorPoint::CENTER to place the actor in the center of the screen, and ParentOrigin::TOP_LEFT and AnchorPoint::TOP_LEFT to place it inside the screen on the top left.
+However, basic positioning like that is normally done via changing the parent origin and/or pivot instead - use ParentOrigin::CENTER and Pivot::CENTER to place the actor in the center of the screen, and ParentOrigin::TOP_LEFT and Pivot::TOP_LEFT to place it inside the screen on the top left.

 Note that since DALi is a 3D toolkit, this behaviour is the result of a default perspective camera setup.